All Episodes

 I think she's defeatable.

-I think all it would take is somebody really trying, not being afraid, not being defensive, not being negative, not thinking, oh, I somebody unafraid to go after her because she's a woman, somebody unafraid of whatever mafia she has going after them, somebody willing to roll up the sleep, tell the truth about this woman and her husband.
+I think all it would take is somebody really trying, not being afraid, not being defensive, not being negative, not thinking, oh, somebody unafraid to go after her because she's a woman, somebody unafraid of whatever mafia she has going after them, somebody willing to roll up the sleeve, tell the truth about this woman and her husband.

-I don't I don't I don't see the invincibility.
+I don't, I don't, I don't see the invincibility.

 I never have.